What is a Programmed Woman?

 A programmed woman apologises for herself, and is disconnected from herself.

-You hold back from saying what you really feel – in conversations, meetings, and presentations.
+You hold back from saying what you really feel.

-You choose the path of least resistance with your words and language so that you’ll be accepted and liked and not rock the boat.
+You choose the path of least resistance so that you’ll be accepted and liked and not rock the boat.

 You don’t put your hand up or put yourself out there, for fear of being seen as not enough (not smart enough, experienced enough, knowledgeable enough… the list goes on) or too much (too bold, pushy, bossy, full of yourself… the list goes on).